 We invite you to download our checklist today.

-For nearly four decades, LanguageLine has assisted schools around the United States and Canada in empowering English Language Learners and their families.
+For more than four decades, LanguageLine has assisted schools around the United States and Canada in empowering ELLs and their families.
 We take great satisfaction in partnering in creating a learning experience that can change a life.

-LanguageLine is able to get you connected to our team of 12,000 professional, on-demand interpreters via audio or video in 30 seconds or less.
+LanguageLine will connect you to our team of more than 20,000 professional, on-demand interpreters via audio or video in 30 seconds or less.
 We do this in more than 240 languages.
 LanguageLine can also translate and localize your written content.
 We provide these services 24 hours a day, seven days a week, 365 days a year.

 It all starts with a conversation.
 Please contact us via our website or by calling 800-752-6096.